imhelle/yii-disqus-comments/README.md

 # yii-disqus-comments
 Extension for adding Disqus comments (https://disqus.com) for Yii application.
-Provides to use Disqus comments widget and synchronise comments from Disqus to your database (it can be useful for indexing comments by Google).
+Provides to use Disqus comments widget and synchronize comments from Disqus to your database (it can be useful for indexing comments by Google).

 ## Installation